WCoder007/WCoder007/README.md

 Niveditha here!</br>
 I'm a Computer Science Sophomore focused on developing useful solutions to meet changing business and customer demands.
 Always curious and has an insatiable thirst to learn new things and explore more domains.
 A firm believer of "Do and learn".

-- 🔭 I’m currently working on : SeeSo
+- 🔭 I’m currently working on : Rock-Paper-Scissors
-- 🌱 I’m currently learning : Flutter/Dart
 - 👯 I’m looking to collaborate on: anything and everything interesting💡
 - 💬 Ask me about : Python, HTML, CSS, JS
+- 📫 How to reach me: nniveditha2001@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Sum of all naturals numbers till infinity is -1/12!😁